 5) Go to a thermal bath

 Thermal baths are all the rage around Budapest (and Europe).
 It doesn’t matter the season, you’ll find a thermal bath to go to.
+These are specially popular during the cold weather.
 Not only is it a great activity to relax, but the buildings are also beautiful!
 Most of the buildings where the baths are located are super old.
 You’ll, again, feel like you’re traveling in time.
 A classic if you want to see the best places to visit in Budapest.
 Here are the most famous ones:

 5.1) Rudas Baths